talebkhah/pod-monitoring/README.md

 # pod-monitoring

-A react component for the Pod projects monitoring
+A React component for the Pod projects monitoring

 ## Installation